 Notable projects include Tokyo Station, Louis Vuitton at Marina Bay (Singapore), Tanjong Pagar Centre (Singapore), Oasia Hotel Downtown (Singapore), Gaysorn Quarter (Bangkok), Amanyangyun (Shanghai), Iidabashi Grand Bloom / Park Court Chiyoda Fujimi The Tower, Nehan-do Toukouji Temple, Osaka Hikari 2020 Lighting Masterplan, Ecopark Lighting Masterplan (Hanoi).

-He is a member of the International Association of Lighting Designers (IALD).
+He is an associate member of the International Association of Lighting Designers (IALD).

 Born in Guangzhou, China.
 Yu Ye received bachelor degree in Industrial Design from Guangzhou Academy of Fine Arts of China in 2004 and proceeded to study lighting design in Musashino Art University in 2008.
 She joined LPA in 2014 .
 Before it, she has 5 years experience in the filed of lighting design.
 She is deeply familiar with China lighting industry, business and good command of communicate with site team.

 Notable projects include: Huizhou Le Meridien Hotel, The Sanya EDITION, Guangzhou Liede Mall, Shanghai RHXC Lot10.

 She is a professional member of International Association of Lighting Designers (IALD).